wpinnoo/GarbageCalendar/README.md

 GarbageCalendar
 ===============

-Garbage calendar for Ghent based on open data (data.gent.be)
+Garbage calendar for Android based on open data (data.gent.be).